On 29 March 2017, the UK government formally notified the European Union of its intention to withdraw from the EU.

 Current economic relations with the United Kingdom

-The United Kingdom is Germany’s fifth most important trading partner (trade volume in 2017: €121.4 billion).
+The United Kingdom is Germany’s sixth most important trading partner (trade volume in 2018: €119.03 billion).
 For Germany, the UK ranks fifth in terms of exports and eleventh in terms of imports.
-In 2017, the volume of German
+In 2018, the volume of German

 Around 2,200 German enterprises employing approx. 412,000 people are doing business in the United Kingdom.
 German investors in the United Kingdom include Siemens, Bosch, BMW, VW, RWE, E.ON, Deutsche Telekom, Deutsche Post, Linde and Heidelberg Zement.
 In 2016, German direct and indirect investment in the United Kingdom totalled €118 billion.